open-pack/openpack-dataset/docs/data-collection/environment.md

 ### Wearables

 The next figure shows the sensor placement in the data collection and sensor coordinate system.
+The IMU was mounted so that the y-axis pointed to the fingertip and the z-axis was oriented vertically and inward toward the arm.

 ![imu sensor placement](./assets/imu_coordinate.png)